xnow-me/soundcard-switch/README.md

 ## Description

-SoundCardSwitch is a Gnome Shell indicator extension that helps people completely disable/enable sound card of laptop when they are at office or other public place.
+SoundCard Switch is a Gnome Shell indicator extension designed to enable users to fully disable or enable their laptop's sound card.

-It's useful when you not want to make a sudden sound from you computer.
+This is particularly useful in office environments or other public places where unexpected sounds from your computer may be disruptive.

 ## Prerequisites

-SoundCard Switch is bring about by write data to files on sysfs, so `pkexec` is required to exec the privileged action.
+SoundCard Switch functions by writing data to files on sysfs.
+Therefore, pkexec is required to execute these privileged actions.

 ## Installation

-Go to the [https://extensions.gnome.org/](https://extensions.gnome.org/) Page, and search `SoundCardSwitch`, then enable it by a simple click.
+To install SoundCard Switch, visit the [Gnome Extensions](https://extensions.gnome.org/) page, search for SoundCardSwitch, and enable it with a simple click.

 ## Screenshot